fommil/fpmortals/manuscript/complete.md

   TwitterAPIBenchmarks.decodeManualSuccess        thrpt    5   71962.394 ±  465.752  ops/s
 ~~~~~~~~

-This is a tighter race, with Shapeless keeping pace with Magnolia, by and large,
+This is a tighter race for second place, with Shapeless and Magnolia keeping
-and manual instances performing the best on the GeoJSON data.
-Finally, decoding
-from a `JsValue` that contains invalid data (in an intentionally awkward
+pace.
+Finally, decoding from a `JsValue` that contains invalid data (in an
-position)
+intentionally awkward position)

 {lang="text"}
 ~~~~~~~~